Three lectures on random proper colorings of $\mathbb{Z}^d$: Lecture 3 -- Long-range order

 \subsubsection{The repair transformation}

 Let $\Omega_X$ be the set of proper colorings for which $X$ is a breakup.
-To establish the desired bound on $\Pr_{\Lambda,P_0}(\Omega_X)$, we apply the following one-to-many operation to every coloring $f \in \Omega_X$: \begin{enumerate}[(i)] \itemsep0em \item Delete the colors at all vertices of $X_*$. \item For each connected component $D$ of $X_P\setminus X_*$, apply a permutation $\varphi$ taking $P$ to $P_0$ to the colors of $f$ on $D$, and also, if $P=(A,B)$ is such that $|A|>|B|$, then shift the configuration in $D$ by a single lattice site in the $(1,0,\ldots,0)$ direction~(such a shift was first used by Dobrushin for the hard-core model~\cite{dobrushin1968problem}). \item Fill colors following $P_0$ in all remaining vertices. \end{enumerate}
+To establish the desired bound on $\Pr_{\Lambda,P_0}(\Omega_X)$, we apply the following one-to-many operation to every coloring $f \in \Omega_X$: \begin{enumerate}[(i)] \itemsep0em \item Erase the colors at all vertices of $X_*$. \item For each connected component $D$ of $X_P\setminus X_*$, apply a permutation $\varphi$ taking $P$ to $P_0$ to the colors of $f$ on $D$, and also, if $P=(A,B)$ is such that $|A|>|B|$, then shift the configuration in $D$ by a single lattice site in the $(1,0,\ldots,0)$ direction~(such a shift was first used by Dobrushin for the hard-core model~\cite{dobrushin1968problem}). \item Fill colors following the $P_0$-pattern in all remaining vertices. \end{enumerate} See Figure~\ref{fig:repairmap} for an illustration.

 Noting that the resulting configuration is always a proper coloring, and that no entropy is lost in step (ii), it remains to show that the entropy gain in step (iii) is much larger than the entropy loss in step (i).
 The gain in step (iii) is either $\log \lfloor \tfrac{q}{2} \rfloor$ or $\log \lceil \tfrac{q}{2} \rceil$ per vertex according to its parity, making the entropy gain an easily computable quantity.
 The main challenge is thus to bound the loss in step (i), and the method used for its resolution is described in the next three sections.